 Next, under the Encapsulation Method, select the file output format for your recorded DVD.
 It can be MPEG, AVI, QuickTime, ASF, MPEG 4, and so on.

 Step 5.
 Open to Record

 With all the settings set up, you can now begin recording.
 For this, you can finally click the Open button on the Open Source floating window.

-The last of all, we're going to use the Windows version of VLC to record DVDs into our computer.
+At the last of all, we're going to use the Windows version of VLC to record DVDs on our computer.
 This method is similar, but not the same as the one previously shown.
 There are some minute differences between one and the other.
 And so, we decided to double things up a bit to make sure that Windows users are just as capable of recording with VLC as Mac users.
 If this applies to you, continue forwards.

 Step 1.
 Open Media Tab